 I later tried my hand at the packing area.
 I could manage this more easily.
 It was a central location and I could see most of the workstations.
 It was also a genuine bottleneck that needed about 1.1 operators – I think I just about contributed the 10% required.
 During my hour a day on this workstation, I learned that Jimmy Chung, the regular operator in this area, was an extra in martial arts films and worked a few days a month on film sets.

-“I started out thinking I was there to manage people, but I realised they were teaching me how to lead”Richard Jeffers, Technical Director Northern Europe, RS Components
+“I started out thinking I was there to manage people, but I realised they were teaching me how to lead”Richard Jeffers, Director for Industrial Solutions, RS Components

 As I moved around the workstations, asking the operators to show me how their jobs worked, I found that, as well as a film star, my team included a model (22 stone, who advertised Arsenal supporters’ kits for the larger man), a pension trustee, charity workers, school governors and a host of other amazing people.
 I had started out thinking I was there to manage them, but I realised they were teaching me how to lead.